PatFo/ZPriMATE/README.md

 It needs as input parameter the path to a valid settings file, which contains the main parameters needed for running.
 In
 \cref{settings} a minimum example of a settings file is shown, which is shipped with the ZPriMATE package and is found under\\
-\texttt{(\$ZPriMATE)/example/settings}.
+(\$ZPriMATE)/example/settings}.
 In essence, the parameters can be grouped into three blocks.
 The first block of program parameters  concerning the run behavior of ZPriMATE is optional and will not be discussed here.

 \subsubsection{Model parametrization}

- The second block consists of a single variable called \texttt{\$MODEL}.
+ The second block consists of a single variable called \$MODEL}.
 This variable can take two types of values:
  \begin{itemize}
   \item A floating point number: If a single number is specified the program automatically chooses the SSM as the tested model and interprets the number as the mass $M_{Z'_{SSM}}$ of the SSM $Z'$.